-The goal of heart valve surgery is to cure the problem or lengthen life by restoring the function of your heart valves, whether they are diseased or damaged.
+The goal of heart valve surgery is to correct the valve disorder, reduce or eliminate symptoms, lengthen life and improve the quality of life.

 Repair or Replace?

-When possible, it's generally best to repair a valve and preserve a person’s own tissue in the heart.
+It's generally best to repair a valve and preserve a person’s own heart tissue when possible.
 However, when the tissue is too damaged, a replacement valve may be used from another human heart, an animal or a manufactured mechanical valve.

 Repair Procedure: Balloon Valvuloplasty

-For many, valve tightness can be relieved during a procedure called balloon valvuloplasty.
-It is done as part of a cardiac catheterization, which is less invasive than general surgery or open heart surgery.
+For many people, valve tightness can be relieved during a procedure called balloon valvuloplasty.
+It's done as part of a cardiac catheterization, which is less invasive than general surgery or open heart surgery.
+Balloon valvuloplasty is more often performed for mitral stenosis and aortic stenosis.

 In a balloon valvuloplasty, a small catheter holding an expandable balloon is threaded into the heart and placed into the tightened valve.
 Next, the balloon is expanded to stretch open the valve and separate the leaflets.